 The helmet on test here is the updated Skwal 2.2 version and this comes tested to the mandatory ECE 22.05 standard, as well as featuring an ACU gold sticker for track use.

-Sharp gave the Skwal 2 four stars and although that doesn’t apply to this updated 2.2 version, it doesn’t seem fundamentally different - just brighter LEDs and a tweaked visor mechanism.
+Sharp gave the Skwal 2 four stars and this still applied to the updated version as the shell and EPS liner remain the same - the only fundamental differences are the lining, brighter LEDs and a tweaked visor mechanism.

 It’s made from thermoplastic rather than carbon fibre, which keeps costs down, albeit at the expense of weight-saving, but it’s no heavyweight.
 A quick-release ratchet buckle keeps it attached to your head.